Vistasp Karbhari: Resignation and controversies

-The second controversy was related to a 2019 audit report involving Karbhari's violations of UT System and UTA rules and guidelines in addition to state laws.
-Beginning in January 2019 the state auditor referred to the UT System anonymous complaints relating to UTA's online education recruiting and enrollment practices which directly led to an outside firm, Protiviti, being selected to investigate the allegations.
-The audit was submitted to the system in October 2019, and was officially released by the UT System on March 19, 2020.
-The audit determined that then-President Karhbari had allowed a third-party vendor that directly operated the online course program to provide input on admissions policies, that he violated UT System rules regarding conflicts of interests and administration procedures, and violated the Texas administrative Code.
+The second controversy was related to a 2019 audit report involving Karbhari's violations of UT System and UT-Arlington rules and guidelines in addition to state laws.
+Beginning in January 2019, the state auditor referred to the UT System anonymous complaints relating to UT-Arlington's online education recruiting and enrollment practices which directly led to an outside firm, Protiviti, being selected to investigate the allegations.
+The audit was submitted to the system in October 2019 and was officially released by the UT System on March 19, 2020.
+The audit determined that then-President Karhbari had allowed a third-party vendor that directly operated the online course program to provide input on admissions policies, that he violated UT System rules regarding conflicts of interests and administration procedures, and violated the Texas administrative code.
 Additionally, the audit detailed the inappropriate conflict of interest between Karbhari and the third-party vendor called Academic Partnerships, such as going on two international trips with the vendors executives and soliciting donations to the school from the vendor and its chairman amounting over $1 million.